ecovillage/downtime/README.md

     2015-01-02-08-10 down till 2015-01-03-08-40 (30 minutes)
     ! went up after 30 minutes of downtime.
     2015-01-02-08-40 up till 2015-01-03-08-45 (5 minutes)

+Use as a cron-job (use [god]-gem if you like), e.g. with `crontab -e`:

+    # m h  dom mon dow   command
+    */5 * * * * cd /home/downtime-service/downtime && ~/.rvm/wrappers/default/downtime

+(this assumes you use `rvm` and the given path exists), will result in information put into `/home/downtime-service/downtime/downtime.log`.

 ## Caveats